 Ansip said that it was too early to tell what lessons would be learned from ancillary copyright laws recently passed in Spain and Germany.

-regressive, such as the introduction of a new ancillary right for news publishers.
-Several key initiatives have been dropped, including changes to the current exceptions for "freedom of panorama" that allow taking pictures of public art and
+openly regressive, such as the introduction of a new ancillary right for news publishers.
+Several key initiatives have been dropped, including changes to the current exceptions for "freedom of panorama" that allow taking pictures of

 Protectionist measures Publishers ancillary right

-scope as rights of reproduction and making available and it's covered by the same exceptions, including criticism or review.
-The EU is open in aiming to support the financial sustainability of news publishers, and the right does not cover scientific or
+the same scope as rights of reproduction and making available and it's covered by the same exceptions, including criticism or review.
+The EU is open in aiming to support the financial sustainability of news publishers, and the right does not

-time to fully understand how bad this one is.
-The first analyses
+need more time to fully understand how bad this one is.
+The

 User uploaded content: Youtube Law